 There is an important similarity in that they both bring empathy into the process.
 It is thanks to research that design adds value to business because it really boils down to creating empathy with the customer or with the user.
-Its about understanding how things work, and this it where research and design add value: not as a separate activities but as part of a whole creative process.
+It's about understanding how things work, and this is where research and design add value: not as separate activities but as part of a whole creative process.

 I find that the moment you start sharing the process within the team, research and design morph into one.
 Whether it is during workshops to further deepen what you’ve learnt and what you are doing with those learnings. or while testing things out to better understand the constraints that affect your prototype and interpret the type of need for the solution you are creating.
 They both start flowing together and merge into one.
 I would say that research never leaves the design process, it is always there ready to jump in and support as needed by keeping a link with the context.